Trees outside woodland

 Increase agroforestry across Devon

-• Create new agroforestry schemes based on best practice through the development of an Agroforestry Plan.
+• Create new agroforestry schemes based on adopting and implementing an Agroforestry Plan.

 Other relevant actions